 The Cliffs of Moher Coastal Walk, a linear route of 20km, connects the lively villages of Liscannor and Doolin, via the Cliffs of Moher Experience.
 The 2040 Strategy has identified the Coastal Walk as a key tourism and economic asset.
-Consultations are taking place between Clare Local Development Company and Clare County Council to explore future management of the walk by the Cliffs of Moher.
-It has been agreed that a management plan will be established to review opportunities for enhancing the long term potential of the trail and realise greater economic benefits for the local towns and villages.
+Clare County Council, Clare Local Development Company, Fáilte Ireland and the Department of Rural and Community Development have commissioned the preparation of a new 'Management Plan for the Cliffs of Moher Coastal Walk'.
+This will consider sustainable transport options including appropriate trailhead / car parking facilities, ancillary trail infrastructure and technology solutions to support visitor management, wayfinding and interpretation.